DonxJiang/DM-ML-Learning/README.md

 - **Useful**:  should be possible to act on the item
 - **Unexpected**:  non-obvious to the system
 - **Understandable**: humans should be able to interpret the pattern

+#### 1.1.4 Computational Approaches to modeling
+two approaches:
+ 1. Summarizing the data succinctly and approximately (PageRank, clustering)
+ 2. Extracting the most prominent feature of the data and ignoring the rest.(Bayes nets, Frequent Itemsets, Similar Items-recommand)

+#### 1.1.5 Statistical Limits
+ 1. Total Information Awareness: its feasibility and the realism of its assumptions.
+The answer is that it all depends on how **narrowly** you define the activities that you look for.->Bonferroni’s Principle
+ 2. **Bonferroni’s principle**: that helps us avoid treating random occurrences as if they were real.
+Calculate the expected number of occurrences of the events you are looking for, on the assumption that data is random.
+If this number is significantly larger than the number of real instances you hope to find, then you must expect almost anything you find to be bogus, i.e., a statistical artifact rather than evidence of what you are looking for.
+This observation is the informal statement of Bonferroni’s principle.

 ### 1.2 Data Mining Tasks and Problems
 #### 1.2.1 Descriptive methods